The Secret Power of Moving Money with ACH Payment Processing

 Written by: Colby Ring

-ACH Payments Processing
+ACH Payment Processing

-ACH payments processing is conducted by both the Federal Reserve Banks and the Electronic Payments Network (EPN).
+ACH payment processing is conducted by both the Federal Reserve Banks and the Electronic Payments Network (EPN).
 The Federal Reserve handles about 60 percent of commercial interbank ACH transactions, and the EPN handles the remaining 40 percent.

 The Federal Reserve Banks and the EPN work together when transactions involve payment processing that is not for their customers.
 Customers generally have no knowledge of which entity handles their funds; they just see that the money has cleared when they check their accounts.